 - Your pregnancy falls under the high-risk category

-- You have a history of premature labor
+- You have an irritable uterus or any signs of premature labor

 - You have allergic reactions to the massage oils